 Reading and writing are sometimes taken for granted by adults who have mastered the skills—but looking at them from a child’s perspective, they are skills of Herculean difficulty.
 Literacy is a complicated, integrative process that involves the association of symbols with sounds, sounds with words, and words with ideas.
 It means learning to fluidly encode ideas into symbols and decode symbols into ideas.
 And, on top of everything, it involves acquiring complex physical production skills, such as the fine motor skills involved in writing with a pen or pencil.

 The Montessori approach uses a distinct set of practices that nurture a positive, natural learning experience to teach reading and writing.
-The Montessori curriculum is thoughtfully built around teaching children the many elements of reading and writing one by one, in a way accessible to and enjoyable by a child.
+The Montessori curriculum is thoughtfully built around teaching children the many elements of reading and writing one by one, in a way accessible to and enjoyable for a child.
 Here are a few of the steps in the sequence used in a Montessori environment to ensure that children master literacy with joy.

 Children in a Montessori environment learn to write first before they learn to read.
 This approach is organic, as children can put the letters for the sounds they know together into a word before they are ready to interpret and string together the sounds of a word on a page.
 Children begin learning the letter sounds using sandpaper letters, which incorporate the sense of touch to further reinforce learning.
 While the child learns the letter sound, they trace the letter with their fingers on a textured sandpaper inscription of the letter, learning the strokes used eventually to write that letter on paper.